Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks: Introduction

 \section{Introduction}

-Launch and recovery of small uncrewed surface vessels (USVs) from larger parent vessels is a key enabler for future naval operations, but it remains one of the most challenging phases of the mission.
+Launch and recovery of small uncrewed surface vessels (USVs) from larger parent vessels is a key enabler for future naval operations, but remains one of the most challenging phases of the mission.
 During launch and recovery, the USV is manoeuvred in close proximity to a much larger vessel, often in steep and irregular seas.
+A short-horizon, real-time forecasting tool for the USV during launch and recovery could support safer unmanned recovery across a wider range of sea states.

 Conventional tools for predicting ship motions, such as strip theory and linear potential-flow methods, are well established and computationally efficient under the assumptions of inviscid, irrotational flow and small-amplitude motions \citep{Price1974}.
 In this linear regime, hydrodynamic forces are commonly decomposed into linear added mass, radiation damping, hydrostatic stiffness, and first-order wave-excitation components \citep{WAMIT, Han2024}.
-However, as wave steepness, motion amplitude, and geometric complexity increase, this linear description becomes progressively less accurate: higher-order wave interactions, non-linear wave–radiation, and non-linear hydrostatic effects are no longer adequately captured \citep{Sulisz1993,IEAOES2024}.Similar limitations have been reported for ship--ship interactions in close proximity, where wave resonance in gaps and strong reflection effects introduce additional non-linearities \citep{Tan2017, Zhou2023b}.
+However, as wave steepness, motion amplitude, and geometric complexity increase, a linear description becomes progressively less accurate, as higher-order wave interactions, non-linear wave–radiation, and non-linear hydrostatic effects are no longer adequately captured \citep{Sulisz1993,IEAOES2024}.
+Similar limitations have been reported for ship--ship interactions in close proximity, where wave resonance in gaps and strong reflection effects introduce additional non-linearities \citep{Tan2017, Zhou2023b}.

 To resolve these effects with higher fidelity, recent studies have turned to Computational Fluid Dynamics (CFD), which can represent viscous effects, and non-linear free-surface dynamics at the expense of substantially increased computational cost \citep{Kramer2021}.
+However, because high-fidelity CFD remains too costly for real-time use, recent work in naval hydrodynamics has increasingly turned to surrogate modelling strategies capable of reproducing key non-linear behaviours at a fraction of the computational expense.